AlexPoltak/vrs_cvicenie_3/README.md

     - `utmzone` - number of UTM zone
     - `UTMzoneText` - UTM zone

 > It is used in addrtkpointsdialog.
 There user can choose the datum.
-By this method transformation(datum) chosen by user will be set and then applied on RTK points.
+By this method the transformation(datum), chosen by user, will be set and then applied on RTK points.

 ```js
   void rtkPoints::setTransformation(std::string gridname,std::string geoidname, int transfromationID,int utmzone,char UTMzoneText[])